ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 ### Adjusting: model collapse might not be a practical issue for providers.

 In part 1, I talked about my fears that LLM-based tools like ChatGPT would negatively impact knowledge-sharing communities like StackOverflow.
 However, I didn't discuss an important aspect of this recent history, in which the site's moderators [banned the use of ChatGPT](https://meta.stackoverflow.com/questions/421831/policy-generative-ai-e-g-chatgpt-is-banned) for generating questions/answers shortly after its release.
-Not only are LLMs capable of spitting out Javascript at inhuman speeds, they're able to do the same for any written text.
+Not only are LLMs capable of spitting out Javascript at inhuman speeds, they're able to do the same for any form of text.
 This poses an ecological problem for the broader internet, where a large share of communication is still text-based.
 The rate at which spam can be produced has always been a strength in the long-running conflict between spammers and mods.
-It's pretty bad that LLMs are augmenting this already considerable advantage.
+It's not great that LLMs are augmenting this already considerable advantage.

 The issue is that human comprehension is always slower than the rate of text-production.
 The fluency and dynamic nature of LLM outputs means that certain anti-spam automations are less effective.[^1] As we've seen over the past few years, LLMs are being used to generate email replies, social media posts, long-form documentation, essays, reports, articles, novels, etc. Various forms of slop, as the kids say.
-Much of this LLM output is intended to land somewhere on the internet, where many people could (in theory) read it.
+Much of this output is intended to land publicly on the internet, where many people could (in theory) read it.
 Thus, it seems inevitable that future iterations of LLMs will ingest LLM-generated text as part of their training.

 A reasonable intuition is that this seems bad for the future utility of these models.
-LLMs model natural language probabilistically; as machines, they're products of statistical learning upon massive corpora of textual data.
-Without getting into the weeds, you could say that LLMs are approximating a probability distribution of (textual) language.[^2] This being the case, LLMs share a quality of all statistical models, in that their performance depends on the quality and diversity of data used for training.
+LLMs model natural language probabilistically; they're products of statistical learning upon massive corpora of textual data.
+As models, LLMs are approximate a (conditional) probability distribution of language.[^2] This being the case, LLMs share a quality of all statistical models, in that their performance depends on the quality and diversity of data used for training.
 "Garbage in, garbage out" (GIGO), as the saying goes.
-To the point: indiscriminantly mixing _generated_ text with human-written text for training seems highly questionable, because generated text isn't part of the distribution being targeted.
-So, what will happen to these models as output from prior LLMs accumulates in their training data?
+To the point: indiscriminantly mixing _generated_ text with human-written text for training seems problematic, because generated text isn't part of the real/target distribution.
+So, what will happen as LLM output accumulates in available training data?
 I was excited to find this paper in 2024, [_"AI models collapse when trained on recursively generated data"_](https://www.nature.com/articles/s41586-024-07566-y) (Shumailov et al., 2024), which works through some of the theory behind this question.

 #### What is model collapse?